 We believe that grades are earned by demonstrating mastery of grade level, rigorous academic standards, all aligned to the Common Core State Standards (CCSS).
 Scholars will earn grades based on mastery of skills in all subjects.
-Grades consist of weekly homework, classwork, and assessments.
-These grades will be communicated to parents through quarterly report cards and progress reports through infinite campus.
+Grades are comprised of weekly homework and class assessments.
+These grades will be communicated to parents through quarterly report cards and progress reports.
+A scholar's grade is comprised of homework, class work, and assessment grades.